Duncan Chessell

 Chessell has been climbing since 1988, guiding since 1994, and has climbed and guided on all seven continents.
 He started out on the crags and in the gorges of National Parks of Australia, then moved on to larger mountains around the world.
 He is one of few Australian mountaineers to have climbed and guided Mount Everest and the first South Australian to summit.
-He has summited Mt Everest three times, in 2001, 2007 and 2010.
+He has summited Mount Everest three times, in 2001, 2007 and 2010.
 His ascent in 2010 was from sea level, riding 1600km from the ocean in India.

-He has also guided Cho Oyu the world's 6th highest peak successfully twice and led over 60 expeditions world wide.
-He was also a member of the first Australian ascent of Makalu, the 5th highest peak in the world.
-In New Zealand, he has climbed technically hard (grade six) routes and is two summits away from completing all the 3000m peaks in New Zealand.
-He has also climbed the Seven Summits and is one of only about a dozen guides to have led expeditions to all of them.

-In 2006, Chessell worked with a group of young people with cancer, known as CanTeen, guiding them to climb Mt Kilimanjaro.
+In 2006, Chessell worked with a group of young people with cancer, known as CanTeen, guiding them to climb Mount Kilimanjaro.

-His favourite expedition was a sea-to-summit ascent of the highest peak in Antarctica, Mt Vinson in 2007, with fellow Australian's Rob North, Peter Weeks and Rob Jackson.
+His favourite expedition was a sea-to-summit ascent of the highest peak in Antarctica, Mount Vinson in 2007, with fellow Australians Rob North, Peter Weeks, and Rob Jackson.

-He founded DCXP Mountain Journeys Pty Ltd in late 2000, which he ran for a decade guiding the seven summits including guiding Mt Everest commercially and summiting Mt Everest three times.
+He founded DCXP Mountain Journeys Pty Ltd in late 2000, which he ran for a decade guiding the seven summits including guiding Mount Everest commercially and summiting Mount Everest three times.
 Other destinations included the Kokoda Track in Papua New Guinea, which his company DCXP guided thousands of Australian trekkers over between 2003 and 2010.
 He was a member of the New Zealand Mountain Guides Association.